Derivator Six Functor Formalisms -- Definition and Construction I: Introduction

 In the right hand side column the corresponding adjoint natural transformations have been inserted.
 In each case the left hand side natural isomorphism uniquely determines the right hand side one and vice versa.
 (In the $(\otimes,!)$-case there are two versions of the commutation between the right adjoints; in this case any of the three isomorphisms determines the other two).
 The $(!,*)$-isomorphism (between left adjoints) is called {\bf base change}, the $(\otimes, !)$-isomorphism is called the {\bf projection formula}, and the $(*, \otimes)$-isomorphism is usually part of the definition of a {\bf monoidal functor}.
 The $(\otimes, \otimes)$-isomorphism is the associativity of the tensor product and part of the definition of a monoidal category.
 The $(*,*)$-isomorphism, and the $(!,!)$-isomorphism, express that the corresponding functors arrange as a pseudo-functor with values in categories.

 Furthermore part of the datum are isomorphisms

-for all isomorphisms $f$\footnote{There are more general formalisms, which we call proper or etale six-functor-formalisms where there is a morphism $f^* \rightarrow f^!$ or a morphism $f_! \rightarrow f_*$ for {\em certain} morphisms $f$ (cf.\@ Section~\ref{GROTHWIRTH})}.
+for all isomorphisms $f$\footnote{There are more general formalisms, which we call proper or etale six-functor-formalisms where there is a morphism $f^* \rightarrow f^!$ or a morphism $f_! \rightarrow f_*$ for {\em certain} morphisms $f$ (cf.\@ \cite[Section~8]{Hor15b})}.
 Of course, there have to be compatibilities among those natural isomorphisms, and it is not easy to give a complete list of them.
 In \cite{Hor15b} we explained how to proceed in a more abstract way (like in the ideas of fibered category or multicategory) and get a {\em precise} definition of a {\bf six-functor-formalism} without having to specify any of these compatibilities explicitly.
-The natural isomorphisms of \ref{COMP6FU} are derived from a composition law in a {\bf 2-multicategory} and all compatibilities will be just a consequence of the associativity of this composition law, see below.
+The natural isomorphisms of \ref{COMP6FU} are derived from a composition law in a 2-multicategory $\mathcal{S}^{\cor}$ and all compatibilities are a consequence of the associativity of this composition law.